Phonics and Early Reading

 Impact

 Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage 1.
 Children can then focus on developing fluency and comprehension throughout the school.
 The Phonics Screening Test at the end of Year 1 measures attainment in phonics.
-At Woodlands Primary School, Phonics scores for the screening test have been raising year on year
+Since implementing Rocket Phonics we have seen our scores become more in line with National and sometimes exceeding.
+Children have responded well to the highly structured phonics lessons and pupil voice shows that they enjoy phonics lessons.